Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_message.md

 Receiving ordinary messages will use the following callbacks:

-If you use the chat page in the demo of the Easemob during integration, the message proxy has been registered in the chat page, and the callback method for receiving common messages is monitored, and no other addition is required.
+If you use the chat page in the demo during integration, the message proxy has been registered in the chat page, and the callback method for receiving common messages is monitored, and no other addition is required.

 If you use chat page written by yourself during integration, you need to register your own message proxy in the chat page to monitor the callback method for receiving common messages.